UCCF logo Your browser does not support HTML5 video.

 Impacted by the Word (20 minutes)

-• Imagine you were making a film adaptation of this episode.
+• Imagine you were making a film adaptation of this account.
 What atmosphere would you try to convey?
 How would you light it?
 What kind of musical score would you use?

 • What do verses 8-16 tell us about Jesus?

-• Read Exodus 12:25-27.
-How did the Passover meal remind people of God’s judgement and provision?
+• How did the Passover meal remind people of God’s judgement and provision?

-• What do the Passover and Jesus’ impending death have in common? (verses 19-20)
+• Back in Luke, what do the Passover and Jesus’ impending death have in common? (verses 19-20)

 • This meal is given to help Jesus’ followers look back to his death – but also to look forward to the coming of his kingdom (verses 16 and 18).
 How do you understand these two aspects to be linked?